Surprising Probiotic Foods for a Flat Stomach

 This blue-green alga, available in powders and supplements, is super-rich in protein: It contains all necessary amino acids.
 Research into its probiotic properties is preliminary but promising.
 A study published in World Journal of Dairy and Food Sciences found spirulina effective in growing cultures of the helpful bug Lactobacillus acidophilus while killing harmful gut bacteria.
 Separate Japanese research found that it reduced diabetic kidney disease in rats, and a 2015 study printed in the journal Phytomedicine found it protected mice from H1N1 flu infection.
 And the green stuff may be able to flatten your belly by burning fat during exercise.
 Nine moderately athletic men took either spirulina capsules or a placebo for four weeks in a study printed in Medicine & Science in Sports & Exercise.
 Afterward, the men who had taken spirulina supplements were able to run 30 percent longer than the men who had taken a placebo and burned 11% more fat during a run!

 Although sullied by its association with hot dogs, sauerkraut is fermented cabbage, and it contains natural compounds that have potent cancer-fighting and belly-slimming properties.
-Unpasteurized sauerkraut is rich in probiotic Lactobacillus bacteria — it even has more than yogurt! — which boosts the healthy flora in the intestinal tract and bolsters your immune system.
+Unpasteurized sauerkraut is one of a few fermented foods rich in the probiotic Lactobacillus bacteria — it even has more than yogurt! — which boosts the healthy flora in the intestinal tract and bolsters your immune system.
 But it will also boost your overall health: Mice fed this strain of bacteria isolated from Chinese sauerkraut had reduced cholesterol levels, in a study published in the World Journal of Microbiology and Biotechnology.
 And one cup packs 34% of your daily recommended dose of vitamin C and a solid, satiating 4 grams of fiber.
-Sauerkraut on the shelf will have been pasteurized and is, therefore, less effective; look for “live and active cultures” on the label.
+Sauerkraut on the shelf will have been pasteurized and is, therefore, less effective; look for "live and active cultures" on the label.